 A Uniquely Brilliant Adventure

 Dave Made a Maze is the feature film debut of writer/director Bill Watterson (unrelated to the creator of Calvin and Hobbes) and co-writer Steven Sears.
-The film, labeled as an adventure horror comedy, is incredibly basic in concept which leaves room for Dave Made a Maze to go completely balls-out in creativity throughout its very short yet entertaining 80-minute duration.
-Being an independent film, there’s certain idiosyncratic expectations since indie films tend to explore concepts major motion pictures funded by studio powerhouses only vaguely touch on or pass over altogether.
+The film, labeled as an adventure horror-comedy, is incredibly basic in concept, which leaves room for Dave Made a Maze to go completely balls-out in creativity throughout its very short yet entertaining 80-minute duration.
+Being an independent film, there are certain idiosyncratic expectations since indie films tend to explore concepts major motion pictures funded by studio powerhouses only vaguely touch on or pass over altogether.
 Dave Made a Maze has no qualms with being an eccentric film and embraces peculiar visuals and radical ideas to the fullest.

 If you’ve ever felt like you wasted your younger years or that life took you in a direction you weren’t prepared for, then you’ll find something in Dave to relate to over the course of the film.
 There’s a Motion City Soundtrack song called “Can’t Finish What You Started” from their album Even If It Kills Me that would have fit perfectly on the soundtrack for Dave Made a Maze.
 The song is about having the desire of pressing on in life, but wasting time and procrastinating instead because that unpredictable outcome is too scary to pursue.
 Dave has just reached his threshold and is at the stage after that where he’s actually doing something about it.
 Life has been taking a heavy metaphorical dump on Dave’s chest and it’s held him back for too long.
 The maze becomes a complex allegory for Dave’s journey back to control with every twist and turn representing a different obstacle in life that could get in the way of his goal.